Ron Casey (Melbourne broadcaster): Television roles

 Joining HSV-7 in 1956, he served as host of HSV-7's World of Sport program for 28 years.
 He became studio manager of HSV in 1969 and was general manager from 1972 until 1987, when the station was sold to the Fairfax Group.

 He served on the board of the Federation of Australian Commercial Television Stations, chairing it for three terms.

 Other

-He served many years as president and chairman of his beloved North Melbourne Football Club.
+He served many years as president and chairman of his beloved North Melbourne Football Club leading the club to two premierships.
 He was awarded the MBE in 1982 for his services to sport and journalism.
 In 1991 he was inducted into the Sport Australia Hall of Fame, and in 1996 was an inaugural inductee into the Australian Football Hall of Fame in the Media category.
 The Melbourne Cricket Ground's media centre is called the Ron Casey Media Centre in his honour.

 Of Irish descent, Casey was a long-time member of the Celtic Club, and frequently attended major Irish-Australian events throughout his life.